Developmental Editing

 What You’ll Receive

-- Your manuscript, festooned with in-manuscript comments.
+- Your manuscript, liberally festooned with in-manuscript comments.
 Using Track Changes, I write clear notes, lots of them, where issues appear AND where things are going particularly well.

 - Extensive editorial letter detailing strengths, challenges and next steps, specific recommendations for revision priorities, a summary of next steps to guide your rewrite or polish.